 The College May Implement Interim Actions as Appropriate

 The “Responsible Administrator” refers to the College employee who is responsible for ensuring that the complaint is recognized, processed and resolved by the College.
-Each complaint will be processed and resolved by either the College’s Title IX Coordinator or an administrator designated by the President, typically the Vice President of Academic Affairs or the Vice President of College Services and Operations.
+Each complaint will be processed and resolved by either the College’s Title IX Coordinator or an administrator designated by the President, typically the Vice President of Academic Affairs or the Vice President of Finance & Administration.
 The Responsible Administrator may implement interim actions to protect the complainant or community, and to provide interim remedial assistance while a report is being resolved.
 These actions are available for complainants and respondents and are not disciplinary.

 Interim measures may include but are not limited to:

 - on-campus counseling services and assistance in setting up an initial appointment;

 - assistance accessing community and college resources that provide:

 - advocacy throughout the complaint resolution process,